Book Review: "Gandhi - A Memoir" by William L. Shirer (1979)

 Shivaji’s successes inspire the Marathas.
 The peasants discard their ploughs, and brahmans their books, to enlist under the emerging leader.
 I found the stories of Shivaji’s capture of Kalyan and his kindness the the captives fascinating.

 The Bijapur Sultan is irked by loss of territory to the upstart, and decides to use Shahaji, Shivaji’s father, as a hostage.
-He orders Shahaji to be chained to a wall, and writes to Shivaji, threatening to bury Shahaji unless Shivaji surrenders to the court.
+He orders Shahaji to be chained to a wall, and writes to Shivaji, threatening to kill Shahaji unless Shivaji surrenders to the court.
 Masons would build layers of brick around the chained Shahaji until he’d be entirely buried alive.

 Shivaji writes to the Moghuls, who still control Bijapur, pleading for intervention.
 Prince Murad writes a gracious note to Shivaji.
 In addition, he also writes to Shahaji, who is still imprisoned in the wall, offering him a position in the Moghul court in Delhi.
 The Bijapur Sultan, aware that they had to respect the Imperial orders, sets Shahaji free.